eslamanter/shortest-paths-tracker/README.md

 # What is it for?

-Shortest Paths Tracker is an executable application designed to analyze directed graphs and find the shortest paths in terms of total cost for all connected pairs of nodes.
+Shortest Paths Tracker is designed to analyze directed graphs and find the shortest paths in terms of total cost for all connected pairs of nodes.

 # How to run?